MAT B1 form – what is it and when do I get one?

 What if I don’t qualify for SMP?

 You may be eligible for Maternity Allowance.
-MA is a benefit paid by Jobcentre Plus to pregnant women who are self-employed, recently employed or cannot get SMP.
-To apply for MA, you’ll need to fill in a MA1 claim form – you can either fill it in online or print it out then fill it in.
+This is a benefit paid by Jobcentre Plus to pregnant women who are self-employed, recently employed or cannot get SMP.
+To apply for it, you'll need to be 26 weeks pregnant and you’ll need to fill in a MA1 claim form – you can either fill it in online or print it out then fill it in.
 Either way, you'll need to print it out and send it to the address on the form.

 Both SMP and MA are paid for up to 39 weeks.
-You can begin to claim from as early as 11 weeks before your due date, right up to the day before your baby’s birth.
+You can ask to start your payments from as early as 11 weeks before your due date.

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.